 The Vanderbilt University School of Nursing opened in 1909, offering a three-year diploma program in nursing.
-The first Bachelor of Science degree was awarded in 1936, the first Master's degree in nursing in 1958, and the first Doctor of Nursing Practice degree in 2010.
+The first Bachelor of Science degree was awarded in 1936, and the first Master's degree in nursing in 1958.
 The School of Nursing is one of the nation's first nursing programs to incorporate nursing into a liberal arts degree.
-Having phased out its undergraduate degree program in 1989, the School offers a curriculum that enables pre-specialty students from diverse backgrounds to move into masters and doctoral levels of study and prepare for careers in advanced practice nursing.
-Currently, "U.S. News and World Report" ranks the Vanderbilt School of Nursing in the Top 20 Schools of Nursing in the country.
+Having phased out its undergraduate degree program in 1989, the School now offers a curriculum that enables Pre-Specialty students from diverse backgrounds to move into the master's and doctoral levels of study and prepare for careers in advanced practice nursing.
+Currently, "U.S. News and World Report" ranks the Vanderbilt School of Nursing as #11 in the Top Schools of Nursing in the country.